hive-engine/steemsmartcontracts-wiki/Distribution-Contract.md

   "numTicks": "30",
   "tokenPair": "TKNA:TKNB",
   "excludeAccount": ["donchate"],
+  "bonusCurve": {
+    "numPeriods": "100",
+    "periodBonusPct": "1"
+  },
   "isSignedWithActiveKey": true
 }
 ```

 ### update
 You may update the payment thresholds or recipients using this action.
 Strategy cannot be changed, create a new distribution.
+Including a numTicks parameter will restart the distribution schedule and reset numTicks and numTicksLeft.
+Changes to bonus curve are applied on the next tick, bonus curve can be disabled by setting the property to an empty object ```{}```.
 A fee of 250 BEE is required.

 * requires active key: yes